This article addresses the use of lasers to lower eye pressure as a treatment for glaucoma, and explains what to expect

 Glaucoma is a chronic, progressive deterioration of the optic nerve, the bundle of nerve fibers at the back of the eye that carry visual messages from the retina to the brain.
 Glaucoma is usually caused or worsened by pressure inside the eye (intraocular pressure) that is too high for the continued health of the optic nerve.

 Managing Eye Pressure

 Glaucoma treatment is aimed primarily at reducing the intraocular pressure to a safe level that will prevent or at least slow the nerve damage.
 Eye pressure is the major risk factor in the development of optic nerve damage from glaucoma and is the only factor that doctors can currently treat.
-In most cases, treatment consists of eye drops that either improve the drainage of fluid or reduce the formation of fluid inside the eye.
+In most cases, treatment consists of eye drops or laser surgery that either improves the drainage of fluid or reduces the formation of fluid inside the eye.
 Either medications or laser surgery can be used as “first-line” treatment.
 Typically patients will have a preference for one or the other and we will discuss that in greater detail below.

 Two Forms of Surgery

 Surgical techniques include delicate laser or microscopic incisional methods.
 Generally, laser methods are tried before incisional surgery, although sometimes laser surgery is not appropriate for the condition or is not likely to bring the eye pressure low enough.
 It is also important to understand that there are many different types of lasers used in ophthalmology that range in their purpose and procedure.

 The microscopic incisional methods include trabeculectomy with mitomycin C or 5-fluorouracil application, glaucoma drainage device (or tube) implantation, cyclophotocoagulation, and ExPRESS microshunt implantation.
-In addition, there are newer, minimally invasive glaucoma surgeries such as the Trabectome or iStent that are combined with cataract surgery.
+In addition, there are newer, minimally invasive glaucoma surgeries such as the Trabectome, iStent, Cypass, or Xen implant that are combined with cataract surgery.
 These procedures are likely safer than traditional surgeries, but often do not lower the eye pressure enough for moderate to advanced glaucoma.
 Each surgery has its own special uses, advantages and disadvantages; the decision for which surgery to perform should involve a discussion between you and your ophthalmologist.